-It could be your night-time routine that’s letting you down.
-A productive tomorrow really begins the night before, and a good evening routine can set you up for the kind of deep sleep that ensures you wake up well-rested, restored and bursting with energy.
+Are you doing all the right things during the day – exercising, eating healthy, limiting coffee – but still waking up feeling sluggish?
+Your night time routine could be to blame.
+A great day really begins the night before.
+And a good evening routine can set you up for the kind of deep sleep that ensures you wake up well-rested.

-And no, falling asleep on the couch with a vino in hand while watching the latest Netflix series definitely doesn’t count.
+And no, falling asleep on the couch with the TV on and a wine in hand doesn’t count.

-The goal of any good night-time routine is to get you to the rapid eye movement (REM) stage of sleep (aka the dream state) as quickly and easily as possible.
-Having enough of this good-quality sleep will allow you to wake up feeling rested, motivated and ready to kick some goals.
-Not only will your energy levels be up, but a good night’s rest can also help improve your mood and memory, speed up your metabolism and help your body to recover and repair.
+The goal of any night time routine is to get you to the REM stage of sleep (aka the dream state) as quickly and easily as possible.
+Having enough of this good-quality sleep will help you to wake up feeling rested, motivated and ready to kick some goals.
+Not only will your energy levels be up, but a good night's rest can also:

 It’s not easy to unwind when you’re glued to a laptop, phone or TV.
-That’s why you should aim to avoid all screens at least two hours before your scheduled bedtime to get into the ultimate chill mode.
-The blue light emitted from our phones at night can throw our body’s circadian rhythm out of whack, by sending a signal to our brain that it’s daytime even when it’s not.
+That’s why you should try a nightly digital detox and aim to avoid all screens at least two hours before your planned bedtime.
+The blue light emitted from our phones at night can throw our body’s circadian rhythm out of whack by signalling to our brain that it’s daytime even when it’s not.
 It can be tempting to check your phone during the night, so to minimise the negative impact of blue light it’s best to leave all screens outside your bedroom.

 2. Make a to-do list for tomorrow